 Age is a well-known risk factor for prostate cancer.
 But, smoking and being overweight are more closely linked with dying from prostate cancer.

 African American men have, by far, the highest incidence of the disease.
-One in five African American men will get prostate cancer.
+One in six African American men will get prostate cancer.
 African American men are more likely to get prostate cancer at an earlier age.
 They are also more like to have aggressive tumors that grow quickly and cause death.
 The reason why prostate cancer is more prevalent in African American men is unclear yet it may be due to socioeconomic, environmental, diet or other factors.
 Other ethnicities, such as Hispanic and Asian men, are less likely to get prostate cancer.